raamveerrr/newwwwwww/food-street-app/FINAL_DEPLOYMENT_GUIDE.md

 ### 2. Login to Netlify
 - Go to [netlify.com](https://netlify.com)
-- Sign up/Login with GitHub (recommended)
+- Sign up /Login with GitHub (recommended)

 ### 3. Deploy from Git Repository
 1. Click "Add new site" → "Import an existing project"